-If police officers violated the law while investigating you, or if your rights are violated during an interrogation, a search, or an arrest, a good Fairfax cyber crime attorney might be able to have any charges against you dismissed.
+If police officers violated the law while investigating you, or if your rights are violated during an interrogation, a search, or an arrest, a good Manassas cyber crime attorney might be able to have any charges against you dismissed.

 Cyber crime charges sometimes arise from a misunderstanding or a mistake – without any criminal intention.
 Innocent persons are sometimes confused or tricked into clicking a hyperlink they should not click – so you could accidentally commit a cyber crime and not even know it.

 But as a strategy against a cyber crime charge, entrapment rarely works.
 Internet sting operations aimed at sexual predators have to follow specific rules.
 Police officers know the rules regarding entrapment, and in most cyber crime investigations, they’re careful to adhere to those rules.